abahmanem/near-node-setup-shardnet/challenge-7/README.md

  * For the 200-300 nodes that will be added to network as per StakeWars 3 phase, promote and advertize these nodes.

+  ## Chart 2 : Evolution of block creation over time

+  This chart shows how total produced blocks evolves throught time, it can give an idea about the network health and the amount of transactions.

+  ## Chart 2 : Slashing

+  This chart shows statistics about slashing among nodes.
+We an see which nodes are often slashed overt time.
+  This can give an idea about node maintenance.
+  We can communicate and support these node operators to help them join the network quickly.